-The Unlocking Curious Minds contestable fund supports the objective of He Whenua Hihiri I Te Mahara - A Nation of Curious Minds by encouraging and enabling New Zealanders with fewer opportunities to better engage, experience and connect with science and technology.
+The Unlocking Curious Minds contestable fund supports the objective of He Whenua Hihiri I Te Mahara - A Nation of Curious Minds by supporting projects that help New Zealanders, particularly those that have fewer opportunities, to learn about and to engage with science and technology.

 Get in touch and stay up to date